helenmurugan/heritage-housing-issues/README.md

 * matplotlib - a library for creating static and interactive visualizations in Python.
 * seaborn - a python library used for visualizing data from Pandas data frames and arrays.
 Used to plot heatmaps for correlation and predictive power score analysis.
 * ydata_profiling - used to generate the pandas profile reports.
+* numpy - a library in Python that provides support for large, multi-dimensional arrays and matrices, along with a collection of mathematical functions to operate on these arrays efficiently.
 * feature_engine - a library that provides a set of tools for feature engineering in Python.
+* scipy -
+* warnings -

 ## Credits